-Sharp turns, bends, nooks, and crannies – the search engine will overcome everything in order to get the necessary information for the user.
-The Bing logo conveys this meaning with intricate and cubic lines.
-At the same time, in the open space of the emblem, there is always room for new discoveries.
+With sharp turns, bends, nooks, and crannies, the search engine will overcome obstacles to obtain the necessary information for the user.
+The Bing logo conveys this meaning through intricate, cubic lines.
+At the same time, in the open space of the emblem, there is always room for discoveries.

 Meaning and History

-The search engine received the logo much earlier than its release – in 1998, simultaneously with the prototype’s start.
+The search engine received the logo well before its 1998 release, coinciding with the prototype’s launch.
 During this time, the visual identification icon has become well recognized among users.
 In total, he went through six modifications.
-To indicate its belonging to the Microsoft family of products, the authors left the logo on four multi-colored elements (mostly rectangular).
+To indicate its place in the Microsoft product family, the authors left the logo on four multicolored elements (mostly rectangular).

 What is Bing?